MBEDOBE/monty/README.md

 * The opcode push pushes an element to the stack.
 * The opcode pall prints all the values on the stack, starting from the top of the stack.

+### 1. pint
+* Implement the pint opcode
+* The opcode pint prints the value at the top of the stack, followed by a new line.

 ## Authors/Collaborators